 As a supporter of new music, Brian has performed with Indiana University’s New Music Ensemble, the Oregon Marimba Quartet, and the Oregon Percussion Ensemble.
 He also co-founded the APEX Percussion duo with David Constantine and the Portland Percussion Group with Chris Whyte, Aaron Jester, and Brett Paschal.

-Brian is a highly sought-after drum set artist in Oregon, performing with many regional and national recording artists including Federale, Tractor Operator, Dan Jones and the Squids, Pellet Gun, and the Sugar Beets.
+Brian is a highly sought-after drum set session player in Oregon, performing with regional and national recording artists.
 He has recently recorded sessions with Strange Holiday and Matthew Tow of the Lovetones.

 Brian Gardiner endorses Encore Mallets.